Local innovations for reducing methane emissions in grazing ruminants

 -

-Students, teachers, and researchers are expected to be trained.
+Students, teachers, and researchers trained

 -